veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 - New feature : Put prompt while deleting template from the controller dashboard
 - New feature : add reserve disk flag in ankacluster command
 - New feature : Add the option to recover from a crash while uploading files to registry

-### Jenkins Plugin 1.23.0 - Mar 23, 2020
-- Bug Fix : Controller IP is inaccessible from the Jenkins and Jenkins page is stuck on “loading” forever

-> Currently issues in amazon-ecs-plugin version 1.26 cause problems with Jenkins-Anka Plugin.
-In order to fix this, downgrade to amazon-ecs-plugin version 1.22 or disable amazon-ecs-plugin.
-Check https://github.com/jenkinsci/amazon-ecs-plugin/issues/158 for more details.

-### TeamCity Plugin 1.7.0 - Nov 05, 2019
-- Bug Fix : Remove extra log messages in TC plugin

-### Packer Plugin 1.1.0 - Dec 08, 2019
-- New feature : Add hyper-threading support for Packer plugin
-- New feature : Add verbose output while creating image
-- New feature : Integrate packer plugin with ansible

-### Gitlab CI Plugin 0.6b - Dec 08, 2019
-- New feature : update gitlab runner to new gitlab codebase

-### Anka Registry (Mac) - Version 1.1.1

----

-## Previous Versions

 ### Anka Controller & Registry (Mac) 1.6.0 - Mar 08, 2020
 - Bug Fix : Jenkins plugin leaves zombie VMs after upgrade to version 2.204